-In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after being diagnosed with Bipolar Disorder or Manic Depression.
+In this article, we want to take a moment to answer some of the most common questions we receive from people who are applying for life insurance after being diagnosed with Bipolar Disorder or Manic Depression.

-- Can I qualify for life insurance after I’ve been diagnosed with Bipolar Disorder or Manic Depression?
+- Can I qualify for life insurance after being diagnosed with Bipolar Disorder or Manic Depression?

-- Why do life insurance companies care if I’ve been diagnosed with Bipolar Disorder or Manic Depression?
+- Why do life insurance companies care if I have been diagnosed with Bipolar Disorder or Manic Depression?

 - What rate (or price) can I qualify for?